Gathering notes on behaviour change from my notes for talk pitches and a DADG session.

 - Difficult

-- Increase friction, number of steps
+- When there’s increased friction or number of steps

 - Invisible